coldbox-modules/cffractal/README.md

 > | includes | string | false | "" (empty string) | A list of includes identifiers for the serialization. |
 > | identifier | string | false | "" (empty string) | The identifier for the current scope.
 Defaults to "" (empty string), also know as the root scope. |

 The return value is a Scope object.
-To finish up the serialization process, we need to call `toStruct` or `toJSON` on this object.
+To finish up the serialization process, we need to call `convert` or `toJSON` on this object.
 But before we get to that, let's review the options that go in to the serialization process.

 #### Serializers